atiqurrasel/atiq.github.io/Research.md

 #### From Disclosure to Deception: Detecting Greenwashing using LLM, Working Paper.
 *(with Talis Putnins)*

-In Australia's $4 trillion superannuation market, super funds compete using sustainable investment products, creating incentives for greenwashing.
-We exploit the first ASIC greenwashing prosecution as a quasi-natural experiment, analyzing linguistic changes in Product Disclosure Statements.
-Our analysis indicates approximately 35% of funds exhibit patterns consistent with greenwashing.
-We further develop a Large Language Model (LLM) based ESG index that predicts the likelihood of greenwashing by super funds.
+In Australia's $4T superannuation market, competition over sustainable products incentivizes greenwashing.
+We exploit the Australian Securities and Investments Commission's (ASIC) inaugural greenwashing prosecution as a quasi-natural experiment, analyzing Product Disclosure Statements (PDS).
+Post-prosecution, 35% of funds reduce their ESG-related disclosures, a pattern consistent with unwinding prior greenwashing.
+We then test Large Language Models (LLMs) as supervisory tools for regulators to assess greenwashing risk.
+We find that advanced reasoning models like Gemini 2.5 Pro accurately identify high-risk documents, whereas base models like GPT 4o provide inconsistent or mediocre risk assessments.
 Our results have implications for regulators and investors to better scrutinize sustainability claims.

 #### On the predictive power of tweet sentiments and attention on Bitcoin*
 *(with Sandy Suardi and Bin Liu)*